The possibility to add configuration sources in Azure Functions has just been released with the latest version of

 Configuration section of a Function App in Azure Portal.
 When developing locally you have to use a

 local.settings.json file that will contain copies of the settings stored in Azure portal.
 The settings from

-local.settings.json will be loaded as environment variables when debugging in local.
+local.settings.json will be loaded as environment variables when debugging locally.
 But as its name suggests, the purpose of this file is to be used for local development only: its settings are not used when the function runs on Azure.
-Furthermore this file should never be committed to avoid putting settings corresponding to secrets in source control.
+Furthermore, this file should never be committed to avoid putting settings corresponding to secrets in source control.